tsedio/tsed/docs/docs/configuration.md

 ### jsonMapper.disableUnsecureConstructor

 Pass the plain object to the model constructor.
-By default, `false`.
+By default, `true`.

 It may be a potential security issue if you have as constructor with this followings code: